sivssdn/leave_book/README.md

 org.json

-Database.java:
+DataBase.java:

 Contains function to perform select, insert, update with transaction support. close() is necessary for making transaction to commit

-Validate.java
+Validator.java

 Contains functions to check if the input is valid date and time.
 Also contain function to test if the date out is less than or equal to date in.

-Permission.jsp
+controller.jsp

-Receives input from permission.html.
+Receives input from html forms.
 Used for giving permission to one time permission users.
 Checks as per date out if the permission to go out on a particular day exists, if exists then updates the time out, date in and time in, else inserts the permission in the table.
-Outputs String 'success' if insert operation was successful, 'updated' for the update operation and 'failed' for neither of the two.
+Outputs String 'success' if insert operation was successful, 'updated' for the update operation and 'failed' for neither of the two, and other form processing.

-Excel.java
+MakeExcel.java
 Responsible from reading form mysql database and write into excel file